 Meet the author!

-On Thursday, October 4, 2012 Waldman will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing at the University of Rochester's Interfaith Chapel.
+On Tuesday, October 15, 2013 Keesey will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing at the Wells-Brown Room of the Rush Rhees Library at the University of Rochester.
 The event begins at 5:00pm.
 Books will be available for purchase, provided by the Barnes and Noble Campus Bookstore.

 Kafka Prize Committee chair McGowan remarks: “Anna Keesey’s debut novel impresses with its confident, restrained and elegant writing.
 Recently orphaned Esther Chambers travels from Chicago to the frontier town of Century in 1900 to start a new life on her wealthy cousin’s ranch, takes up homesteading and gradually becomes enmeshed in the escalating conflict between cattlemen and sheepherders.
 The novel’s distinct sense of place--Oregon’s high desert—plus its well-depicted characters, sensitive and sensible heroine, and intriguing story about a pivotal year in the lives of both a small town and a young woman make it an engrossing, unpredictable read.”